tzelalouzeir/BTC_Hourly_CDL_EDA/README.md

 ## Dataset

 The dataset used for this analysis is the [Bitcoin Historical Data](https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data) available on Kaggle.
 It includes minute-level data from 2012 to 2021.
+(Resampled minute data to hourly data and executed by code)

 ## Google Colab Setup